usccolumbia/materialsatlas/docs/user-guide/ml-composition-prediction.md

 ### Background

-This web app aims to build a generic program for click-and-play training and testing a composition based machine learning predictors for any specified materials property of interest to the use (instead of us).
+This web app aims to build a generic program for click-and-play training and testing a composition based machine learning predictor for any specified materials property of interest to the use (instead of us).